ChrstphrHll/npc_gen/students/Lenn Schimae.md

   int: 14
   str: 14
   wis: 7
-track: Assault
-trait: I ask a lot of questions.
-trait1: Inventive
-trait2: Ignorant
 year: 6
+guild: Treskal
+partyID: 46
 ---
 # Lenn Schimae
 ---
 ### Description
 - 6th year Human Barbarian in Treskal
-- curly auburn hair that's put back in a long pony tail, Amber eyes, and Dark Tan skin
+- curly auburn hair that's put back in a long pony tail, Pale Green eyes, and Dark Tan skin
 - Is Inventive and Ignorant, and has Creativity as their ideal

 ### Organizations